wreetco/mean-wreed/README.md

-##mean-wreed 0.2.1
+##mean-wreed 0.2.2
 wreetco MEAN seed with Foundation by Zurb

 ##about
 wreetco's seed for MEAN apps.
 The MEAN wreed is a barebones starting point for simple projects, designed to be served with Passenger.
 It includes support for mongoose and a demo model, as well as a demo controller.
 It will automatically bootstrap an angular application at /.
-We're big fans of Zurb's Foundation framework, and we've included a copy in the default Angular app(/public/index.html).
+We're big fans of Zurb's Foundation framework, and we've already bootstrapped the default Angular app(/public/index.html) to include the relevant Foundation files from the /public/bower_libs dir.

 ##installing
 After downloading, simply install npm and bower dependencies and you are ready to go.